react-ui-org/react-ui/CONTRIBUTING.md

 - **One pull request per subject.** Don't combine unrelated changes in a single PR unless they are really subtle details such as fix of a typo.

+- **Only PRs into `master` branch are listed in changelog.** PRs into other branches are not picked up by release automation.

 - **Name your branches according to nature of change.** Choose one of:

   - `bc/*` for breaking changes